 - Denied guest users can have their access to the resource removed.
 This is the default.

 - The denied guest user can be blocked from signing in for 30 days, then deleted from the tenant.
 During the 30-day period the guest user is able to be restored access to the tenant by an administrator.
-After the 30-day period is completed, if the guest user has not had access to the resource granted to them again, they will be removed from the tenant permanently.
-In addition, using the Azure Active Directory portal, a Global Administrator can explicitly permanently delete a recently deleted user before that time period is reached.
+After the 30-day period is completed, if the guest user hasn't had access to the resource granted to them again, they'll be removed from the tenant permanently.
+In addition, using the Microsoft Entra admin center, a Global Administrator can explicitly permanently delete a recently deleted user before that time period is reached.
 Once a user has been permanently deleted, the data about that guest user will be removed from active access reviews.
 Audit information about deleted users remains in the audit log.

 Actions taken on denied B2B direct connect users

-Denied B2B direct connect users and teams will lose access to all shared channels in the Team.
+Denied B2B direct connect users and teams lose access to all shared channels in the Team.